Hot chicken: History

 Anecdotal evidence suggests that spicy fried chicken has been served in Nashville's African-American communities for generations.
 The dish may have been introduced as early as the 1930s; however, the current style of spice paste may only date back to the mid-1970s.
-It is generally accepted that the originator of hot chicken is the family of Andre Prince Jeffries, owner of Prince's Hot Chicken Shack.
+It is generally accepted that the originator of hot chicken is the family of André Prince Jeffries, owner of Prince's Hot Chicken Shack.
 She has operated the restaurant since 1980; before that time, it was owned by her great-uncle, Thornton Prince III.
-Although impossible to verify, Jeffries says the development of hot chicken was an accident.
+Jeffries says the development of hot chicken was an accident.
 Her great-uncle Thornton was purportedly a womanizer, and after a particularly late Saturday night out, his girlfriend at the time cooked him a fried chicken breakfast with extra pepper as revenge.
 Instead, Thornton decided he liked it so much that, by the mid-1930s, he and his brothers had created their own recipe and opened the BBQ Chicken Shack café.

 As of 2015, there are an estimated two dozen restaurants in the Nashville area that serve hot chicken, either as the focus or as part of a larger menu.
 Between 2001 and about 2006, country music stars Lorrie Morgan and Sammy Kershaw owned and operated a now-defunct hot chicken restaurant called "hotchickens.com".
 Former mayor of Nashville Bill Purcell is a devoted fan, sponsoring the Music City Hot Chicken Festival and giving numerous interviews touting the dish.
 While in office, he frequently referred to his table at Prince's Hot Chicken as his "second office".

 Reflecting the growing popularity of the dish, many cities in the United States host restaurants that serve hot chicken or a variation thereof, including Atlanta, New York City, Philadelphia, Chicago, Los Angeles, Birmingham, Louisville, Ann Arbor, Columbus, Salt Lake City, and Seattle.
 Hot chicken restaurant chains have also begun to appear.
 The appeal of hot chicken has spread beyond the United States, with restaurants in Seoul, South Korea, and Melbourne, Australia, also serving this style of chicken.

 In January 2016, fast food chain KFC began selling "Nashville Hot Chicken" and "Nashville Hot Tenders" in its U.S. restaurants.
-This follows a trial run in the Pittsburgh area that it stated was "the most successful product testing in the company's recent history."
+This followed a trial run in the Pittsburgh area that it stated was "the most successful product testing in the company's recent history."
 Following this, KFC released "Nashville Hot Chicken" in its UK restaurants for a limited run between May 22 and June 18, 2017.
 Other established chains, such as Buffalo Wild Wings, offer Nashville hot-chicken-style wings.

+Notable restaurant chains specializing in hot chicken include Dave's Hot Chicken, Hattie B's Hot Chicken, Howlin' Ray's and Joella's Hot Chicken.